nardLeano/hrpec-v2/frontend/src/ptj-content/whats-justice.md

 <br />

-This kind of justice isn’t about retribution or apology—it’s about **liberation**.
+This kind of justice isn’t about retribution or apology—it’s about liberation.
 About building new structures that prevent future harm.
 <br />